logan-han/deye-force-discharger/README.md

 When you first access the web interface with default configuration, a **setup wizard** will guide you through:

 1. **Deye Cloud Configuration** - Enter your API credentials and device serial number
-2. **Weather Integration** (optional) - Add OpenWeatherMap API key for weather-based features
+2. **Location Setup** (optional) - Search and select your location for weather forecasts (no API key required!)
-3. **Solar System Details** - Configure your inverter/panel capacity for energy estimates
+3. **Solar System Details** - Configure your panel capacity, tilt angle, and direction for accurate solar forecasts

 Each step includes a **Test Connection** button to verify your settings before proceeding.